-Lantis is author of books, including: Foreign Policy Advocacy and Entrepreneurship: How a New Generation in Congress is Shaping U.S. Engagement with the World (University of Michigan Press, 2019); Arms and Influence: U.S. Technology Innovationas and the Evolution of International Security Norms (Stanford University Press, 2016); United States Foreign Policy in Action (Wiley-Blackwell, 2013); The Life and Death of International Treaties: Double-Edged Diplomacy and the Politics of Ratification in Comparative Perspective (Oxford University Press, 2009); The Global Classroom: An Essential Guide to Study Abroad, with Jessica DuPlaga (Paradigm, 2009); Strategic Dilemmas and the Evolution of German Foreign Policy Since Unification (Praeger, 2002); and Domestic Constraints and the Breakdown of International Agreements (Praeger, 1997).
+Lantis has authored a number of books, including: Foreign Policy Advocacy and Entrepreneurship: How a New Generation in Congress is Shaping U.S. Engagement with the World (University of Michigan Press, 2019); Arms and Influence: U.S. Technology Innovationas and the Evolution of International Security Norms (Stanford University Press, 2016); United States Foreign Policy in Action (Wiley-Blackwell, 2013); The Life and Death of International Treaties: Double-Edged Diplomacy and the Politics of Ratification in Comparative Perspective (Oxford University Press, 2009); The Global Classroom: An Essential Guide to Study Abroad, with Jessica DuPlaga (Paradigm, 2009); Strategic Dilemmas and the Evolution of German Foreign Policy Since Unification (Praeger, 2002); and Domestic Constraints and the Breakdown of International Agreements (Praeger, 1997).

 He is co-editor of books including: Strategic Culture and Security Policies in the Asia-Pacific (Routledge, 2015); Foreign Policy in Comparative Perspective: Domestic and International Influences on State Behavior, Second Edition, with Ryan K. Beasley, Juliet Kaarbo, and Michael T. Snarr (CQ Press, 2012); and The New International Studies Classroom: Active Teaching, Active Learning, with Lynn M. Kuzma and John Boehrer (Lynne Rienner, 2001).